XyzSiwane/apps.github.io/README.md

 # apps.github.io
-all file &amp; apps in blog SiwaneTech
+all file &amp; apps in blog Siwane